secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 ---
 layout: handbook-page-toc
 title: "Sales Order Processing"
-description: "This page outlines the Quote to Cash process, starting from account and opportuntiy creation, quote configuration, approvals, booking requirements and to the ultimate closure of a deal."
+description: "This page outlines the Quote to Cash process, starting from account and opportunity creation, quote configuration, approvals, booking requirements and to the ultimate closure of a deal."
 ---

 ## On this page